 Mistake #12: Being overconfident

-A few aspirants also become overconfident because of their academic records or good performance in mock tests.
-Remember the UPSC exam is a highly competitive one.
+Many aspirants become overconfident if they get good scores in mock tests or have a good academic record.
+Remember the UPSC exam is a not a piece of cake.
 Be confident but avoid being arrogant about your preparation.

 |10 Quick Tips on Answer Writing|